Communications Visa Sponsorship Jobs in Maryland

 Which visa types are most common for communications roles in Maryland?

-The H-1B is the most common visa for communications professionals in Maryland, applicable when the role requires a specialized bachelor's degree or higher in communications, public relations, journalism, or a related field.
+The H-1B visa is the most common visa for communications professionals in Maryland, applicable when the role requires a specialized bachelor's degree or higher in communications, public relations, journalism, or a related field.
 Australians may qualify for the E-3 visa.
 Canadians and Mexicans may pursue the TN visa under the communications professional category, which covers specific qualifying occupations.

 Which cities in Maryland have the most communications sponsorship jobs?